jbdamask/jbdamask.github.io/_posts/2024-04-20-AI-for-business-ideas.md

 ![Wetsuit Lateral Line](/assets/images/wetsuit-lateral-line.png)
 *Image by Midjourney*

 The blog post below was written by ChatGPT based on a Saturday morning conversation we had (feels weird saying "we").
-It started with a simple question about lateral lines on fish and morphed into a chat where the LLM helped me explore a business opportunity.
+It started with a simple question about lateral lines on fish and morphed into a chat where the LLM helped me play around with a business opportunity.

 Idea exploration is a great use-case for LLMs but the tech isn't quite there just yet.
 ChatGPT can't do meaningful research yet - it's limited to training data and basic web search.
 But once you can connect ad-hoc sources via their native API this would be a very effective way to explore things in depth.
 We're on the cusp.